 Do you like picnics?
 Barbecues?
 Sure you do.
 If you live in the world of gourmet supermarkets, supermercados, supermercati or similar food meccas, you’ll find everything you’ll need, all hygienically packed and wrapped — beautifully manicured cuts of meat, triple-washed salad greens, freshly made deli foods by the pound, pre-cut veggies and fruits.
 Etc., etc.

-I didn’t know what a “real” barbecue was until I lived in Armenia, land of the khorovats, extreme barbecue.
-Now that I live in Moldova where barbecue is not elevated to magical heights, I long for an Armenian barbecue.
+I didn’t know what a “real” barbecue was until I lived the expat life in Armenia, land of the khorovats, extreme barbecue.
+Now that I live in France where barbecue is popular if not of Biblical proportions, I long for a traditional Armenian barbecue.
 Let me tell you about one such an Armenian eat fest, but be warned, this story is . . .

 Along with several of our Armenian friends, we’ve been invited to a khorovats-picnic at the dacha of a business acquaintance.
 The dacha, or summer house, is located in the country.

-Dacha: Are you thinking that dachas are fancy summer houses of Russian politicians, somewhere along the Black Sea?
+Dacha: Are you thinking that dachas are fancy summer houses of Russian politicians and rich business types, somewhere along the Black Sea?
 Well, yes, they can be that.
 A dacha can also be a more modest structure, say a ramshackle cottage, or a rusty old fuel tank, the kind that is used by gas stations.
-I didn’t know this either, so don’t feel bad.
+You didn’t know this?
+Neither did I, so don’t feel bad.

-It’s still early when we arrive at our destination, a serene plot of land mostly taken up by an unkempt orchard and a garden overrun with weeds.
-Our host, Mr. A., has been indisposed and not been able to keep the place up, much to the enjoyment of wild flowers, which are blooming in lush profusion.
-It all looks lovely and serene, oblivious to things unserene yet to come
+It’s still early when we arrive at our destination, a bucolic plot of land mostly taken up by an unkempt orchard and a garden overrun with weeds and wild flowers blooming in lush profusion.
+The scene looks lovely and serene, giving no warning to things un-serene yet to come.

 There is electricity and a water spigot outside.
-The dacha has a history: It was once used as a domik, to house people left homeless after the devastating earthquake of 1988.
+This dacha has a history: It was once used as a domik, to house people left homeless after the devastating earthquake of 1988.

-Further afield the facilities are located, an outhouse with a hole in the ground.
+Me too.
+I discover them further afield amid the wild flowers: an outhouse with a hole in the ground.
 Two of the walls consist of a blue tarpaulin, flapping cheerily in the breeze and possibly offering interesting views of what goes on inside.

 And if you are thinking I’m seeing grocery bags full of victuals purchased at a supermarket, you would be wrong.

-I turn away, and entertain myself talking to Davit.
+I turn away, and entertain myself talking to Anna and her son Davit.
 He’s an adorable five-year-old, all eyes and ears, skinny and super bright.
-He loves playing war games with toy tanks and toy soldiers.
+He loves playing un-serene war games with toy tanks and toy soldiers.
 Davit also takes karate lessons.
 He demonstrates some moves for our entertainment.

-A fire is started in the barbecue.
-Tomatoes, peppers, and eggplants are washed and cut up ready to be part of the feast.
+Two men are doing the manly thing and start a fire in the barbecue.
+Women, doing the womanly thing, are washing and cutting up tomatoes, peppers, and eggplants, readying them to be barbecued as well.
 Skewers the size of fencing rods appear.
 I keep walking back and forth to the butchery scene, wanting to see and not to see.

 Hunks of meat and fat, and what looks like various intestinal stuff and organs are cut up and put onto skewers and placed on the fire.
-The first load is the liver, kidneys and spleen and once it’s roasted we’re invited to have a piece.
+The first load is the liver, kidneys and spleen and once they’re roasted we’re invited to have a piece of this coveted fare.
 I tell them I’m saving space for the rest of the meal.
 Which is the truth, really.
 I mean I’m an adventurous eater and all, but I’m just not that hungry yet.
-With the first of these delicate bites, a toast is made with vodka or brandy.
+To accompany the first of these lusted-after bites, a toast is made with vodka or brandy.
 I take a small glass of brandy and sip it carefully.
 I know how many more toasts are ahead of me.
-This is, after all, Armenia
+This is, after all, Armenia.

-Next the actual sheep meat is put in a big cooking pot with salted water and somewhere in the orchard a fire is built where the meat will cook for several hours.
+Next the actual sheep meat is put in a big cooking pot with salted water and somewhere in the orchard a fire is built where the meat will cook for several hours amid the gentle swaying wild flowers.
+Yes, I know what you are thinking.

 Armenians do not prefer barbecued lamb if there is a choice.
 Pork is what they want on the fire.
 Fortunately no pig is slaughtered in front of us and the meat arrives already butchered.
 Enormous chops and other chunks of pork are skewered and placed on the barbecue along with chunks of aubergine/eggplant alternated with hunks of sheep’s fat.

-An extreme table is made ready, an old metal thing that is not big enough for us all, so an old door is added on and propped up with on old box and a crate full of empty soft drink bottles.
-A motley collection of cloths are draped over the table, and benches are covered with old blankets and throws.
-Rickety chairs are added, and voila, there’s room for everybody to sit.
-I love this sort of making do.
-It feels so . . . real.
+First you have to have a table, and this takes creativity.
+The table available is a creaky metal thing that is not big enough for us all, so someone rustles up an old door which is propped up with a wooden box and a crate full of empty soft drink bottles.
+Many hands busy themselves draping a motley collection of cloths over the table and covering benches with blankets and throws.
+Rickety chairs are added, and voilà, there’s room for everybody to sit.
+Then the plates, glassware and cutlery come out, a symphony of colors and sizes.
+I love this sort of making-do.
+It feels so . . . authentic, don’t you think?

-The food is brought to the table.
-The host’s son is newly married and his bride is rushing back and forth like she runs on batteries, her face expressionless.
-Don’t worry, one of our friends says to us, she is earning her points as the new daughter- in-law.
+Finally, the food arrives.
+The host’s son is newly married and his bride is rushing back and forth like she runs on batteries, her face expressionless, poor thing.
+Don’t worry, one of our friends tells me, she’s earning her points as the new daughter-in-law.
 As is the custom, she and her husband live with her in-laws.
-This is, after all, Armenia.

 The table is full of dishes – pork, bread, peeled roasted tomatoes, fresh tomatoes, dishes of salt, cut up lemons, and of course the usual forest of bottles.

-And then comes the toasting.
-Everybody takes a turn in between bites.
+Everybody takes a turn in between chewing mouthfuls of food.
 Toasts to the glories of Armenia, the glories of friendship, to the beauty of the women, the health of the children, and so on and so forth, ad infinitum.
-This is, after all, Armenia
+This is, after all, Armenia.

-What about the boiled sheep, you wonder?
+What about the boiled sheep meat, you wonder?
 Here it comes: shapeless hunks heaped on big plates.

 Enough now, you’re thinking?
 Oh, no, this is an Armenian khorovats, so . . . .